lvalnegri/workshops-setup_cloud_analytics_machine/raspberry_pi.md

      rm -rf R
      ```

 We now create a *public* repository with a specific "public" group, adding *ubuntu* to it.
-We also create a subdirectory `R_library` to use as a shared *R* packagaes library.
+We also create a subdirectory `R_library` to use as a shared *R* packages library.
 You are free to change the names for the *public* group and directory and *R* repository.
 ```
 sudo groupadd public
 sudo usermod -aG public ubuntu